makrai/notes/doddapaneni2107-primer-multiling-lm.md

 # 3 What are the benchmarks used for evaluating MLLMs?
 7

-* The most common evaluation for MLLMs is crosslingual performance on downstream
+* The most common evaluation for MLLMs is crosslingual perf on downstream
 * common crosslingual benchmarks are
   XGLUE (Liang+ 2020), XTREME (Hu+ 2020), XTREME-R (Ruder+ 2021)
   * a wide variety of tasks and languages as shown in Table 2